 Simple English definitions for legal terms

-Read a random definition: concurrent jurisdiction
+Read a random definition: hot-cargo agreement

 A non-profit organization is a group that is not focused on making money.
 Instead, they have a specific purpose, like helping people or animals, promoting education, or supporting a cause.
 Non-profit organizations cannot give money to their members or leaders.
 They can be set up in different ways, like a corporation or a foundation.
 Non-profit organizations are exempt from some taxes and may have special legal privileges.
 They are often run by volunteers and rely on donations to fund their work.